Skip to the main content.

 As is the case with founders and investors, adding employees to your cap table will mean that they too (at one point or another) will become shareholders to manage.

-That’s why an effective equity management platform should also serve as a share scheme management platform.
+That’s why a good equity management platform should also serve as a share scheme management platform.

 4. Managing share schemes

-The final pillar of equity management - share scheme management.
+The final pillar of equity management - share schemes.
 Not every company, nor everyone, will want to set up a share scheme, but there’s a strong case for doing so.

 An employee share scheme can make your startup a very attractive proposition to top performers – and help keep them on your team for years to come.